David Gil (linguist)

-David Gil (born 1 November 1953 in London, United Kingdom) is a linguist specializing in Indonesian and Malay linguistics.
+David Gil (born 1 November 1953 in London, United Kingdom) is a British linguist specializing in Indonesian and Malay linguistics.
 His research interests include Malayic comparative linguistics, syntax, semantics, linguistic typology, and language evolution.

 Education

 In 1972, he received a B.A. in mathematics at the Massachusetts Institute of Technology.
 He completed his master's degree in linguistics in 1978 at the University of Tel Aviv.
 In 1982, he defended his PhD thesis Distributive Numerals at the University of California, Los Angeles.